 “There’s still 20 to 30 inches of rain that still has to pass through.
 We are not even near to the peak flooding yet,” Wainwright added.
 “A big issue we haven’t faced yet are rivers and streams that have yet to overflow.
 There is so much more of this to go which is the problem.”

-Dealership employees affected by the flooding .
+Dealership employees affected by the flooding can apply for financial assistance.
 (Lost wages or commissions are not eligible for reimbursement from the fund.)

-The NADA Foundation is also calling on dealers and dealer association groups to its Emergency Relief Fund.
+The NADA Foundation is also calling on dealers and dealer association groups to donate online to its Emergency Relief Fund.
 Checks can be made payable to Emergency Relief Fund and sent to:

 8400 Westpark Drive